 Time is limited so it is useful to have specific questions or areas you wish to work on in mind.
 If there is something niggling you about your writing, make sure this is one of the first things you ask.

-If you have any queries or concerns about any aspect of the program, please contact the convenor at email@example.com.
+If you have any queries or concerns about any aspect of the programme, please contact the convenor at firstname.lastname@example.org.

 ALAN BAXTER is a British-Australian multi-award-winning author of horror, supernatural thrillers, and dark fantasy.
 He’s also a martial arts expert, a whiskey-soaked swear monkey, and a dog lover.
-He creates dark, weird stories among dairy paddocks on the beautiful south coast of NSW, Australia, with his wife, son, and two crazy hounds.
-He’s the multi-award-winning author of several novels and around eighty short stories and novellas.
-So far.
-Read extracts from his novels, novellas, and find free short stories at his website – www.warriorscribe.com – or find him on Twitter @AlanBaxter and Facebook, and feel free to tell him what you think.
+He creates dark, weird stories among dairy paddocks on the beautiful south coast of NSW, Australia, where he lives with his wife, son, and hound.
+The author of nearly twenty books including novels, novellas, and two short story collections, so far, you can find him online at www.warriorscribe.com or find him on Twitter @AlanBaxter and Facebook.
+Feel free to tell him what you think.
 About anything.

 Alan is interested in mentoring flash, short, novella or novel projects.

-Paul is interested in mentoring flash, short, novella, novel, anthology or magazine editing, or audio drama projects.
+Paul is interested in mentoring flash, short, novella or novel prose, or podcast/audio drama or graphic novel scripts.

 DEBORAH SHELDON is an award-winning author from Melbourne, Australia.
 She writes short stories, novellas and novels across the darker spectrum.
-Her latest titles include the novels Body Farm Z and Devil Dragon, novella Thylacines, and collections Figments and Fragments: Dark Stories and the award-winning Perfect Little Stitches and Other Stories (Australian Shadows “Best Collected Work 2017”), and the creature-horror novel Devil Dragon.
-Her work has been shortlisted for numerous Aurealis Awards and Australian Shadows Awards, long-listed for a Bram Stoker, and included in “best of” anthologies.
+Recent titles include the novels Body Farm Z and Devil Dragon, novella Thylacines, and collections Figments and Fragments: Dark Stories and the award-winning Perfect Little Stitches and Other Stories.
+Upcoming is her anthology Spawn: Weird Horror Tales About Pregnancy, Birth and Babies.
+Her work has been shortlisted for Aurealis and Australian Shadows Awards, long-listed for a Bram Stoker, and included in “best of” anthologies.
 Other credits include TV scripts, feature articles, non-fiction books, and award-winning medical writing.
-Visit Deb at http://deborahsheldon.wordpress.com
+Visit at http://deborahsheldon.wordpress.com.

 Deb is interested in mentoring flash, short, novella or novel projects.

-KAARON WARREN Shirley-Jackson Award Winner Kaaron Warren published her first short story in 1993 and has had stories in print every year since.
+KAARON WARREN Shirley Jackson award-winner Kaaron Warren published her first short story in 1993 and has had fiction in print every year since.
 She was recently given the Peter McNamara Lifetime Achievement Award and was Guest of Honour at World Fantasy 2018, Stokercon 2019 and Geysercon 2019.
 Kaaron was a Fellow at the Museum for Australian Democracy, where she researched prime ministers, artists and serial killers.

-Kaaron is interested in mentoring up to 10,000 words of a fictional novella or novel.
+Kaaron is interested in mentoring up to 10,000 words of a novella or novel.